Margaret Anne Somerville

-Margaret Anne Somerville (24 September 1912 – 6 August 2014) is an Australian missionary who worked as a cottage mother at the Croker Island Mission run by the Methodist Overseas Mission.
-She is best remembered for her bravery in assisting with the evacuation of 95 Aboriginal children from there during World War II during the Bombing of Darwin.
+Margaret Anne Somerville (24 September 1912 – 6 August 2014) was an Australian missionary who worked as a cottage mother at the Croker Island Mission run by the Methodist Overseas Mission.
+She is best remembered for her bravery in assisting with the evacuation of 95 Aboriginal children from there during the Bombing of Darwin in World War II.
 This evacuation is commonly referred to as the 'Croker Island Exodus'.

 She returned to Croker Island in 1946 and remained there until 1965.

 She recorded her experiences in the book: They crossed a continent : 3,000 miles with 95 children (1967).
 In 2011 a third edition, They crossed a continent, the story of a wartime exodus from Croker Island to Sydney was published including a historical introduction and postscript by historians Peter and Sheila Forest.

 She was also interviewed by the National Library of Australia in 2001 as part of the Bringing them home oral history project.